auth0/docs/articles/quickstart/spa/angularjs/00-intro.md

 ---
 title: Introduction
-description: This quickstart guide demonstrates how to add authentication to an Angular 1.x application using Auth0
+description: This quickstart guide demonstrates how to add authentication to an AngularJS application using Auth0
 ---

 This quickstart guide demonstrates how to add authentication to an Angular 1.x application using Auth0.